kitware-resonant/django-s3-file-field/README.md

 ## Running checks

-joist can detect common misconfigurations using Django's built in [System check framework](https://docs.djangoproject.com/en/3.0/topics/checks/).
+django-s3-file-field can detect common misconfigurations using Django's built in [System check framework](https://docs.djangoproject.com/en/3.0/topics/checks/).
 To confirm your configuration is correct, run: